-Base rate for outdoor French drain installation: $25 per linear foot
+- Base rate for outdoor French drain installation: $25 per linear foot

-Basement French drain installation: ~ $45 per square foot
+- Basement French drain installation: ~ $45 per square foot

 The French drains that CLC Contractors installs are a multilayer filtration system buried approximately 24 inches in the ground.
 CLC Contractors can excavate a trench (or trenches) in any location to absorb and redirect water.
 Generally, the drains are installed in a line below and directly horizontal to the water source (such as a hill).
 French drains can also run along a house or other site for protection from water.
 As water comes downhill, it will gather in the parallel-laying French drain, run through the French drain and then discharge out both sides of the drain—neatly avoiding the house or building.

-When the crews at CLC Contractors dig a trench for a French drain, inside they lay a tubular drainage system wrapped in a geotextile fabric, which is water-permeable.
+When the crews at CLC Contractors dig a trench for a French drain, inside they lay a tubular drainage system wrapped in a geotextile or landscape fabric, which is water-permeable.
 Inside the geotextile fabric are clean stones for water to travel through, as well as a perforated pipe at the bottom, which absorbs any water coming through the multilayer filtration system.
 The drains are then covered back up so they are not visible above ground.